KevinJaspal/simplellms.js/Readme.md

 - [ ] Automatic retry when server hits a timeout
   - We recently discovered the TP 99.99 for OpenAI for example jumps from ~10 seconds to 600 seconds.
 - [ ] Support for streaming

-To keep this library simple, it is not recommended for users that want to have memory, streaming, or to train / fine-tune.
-Note: Streaming will be supported in the future.

-Currently integrates with the Azure OpenAI library that works with both Azure OpenAI and OpenAI

-## Philosophy
-This library is built based on everything we learned for taking our upcoming product to production, NetworkGPT.

-The goal of this library is to be able to quickly and reliably take prompts to production.
-At it's core this library is meant to be simple and to help developers integrate their LLMs into their production application without vendor lock-in.

 ## Examples
 #### Initialize Azure Model